ulgens/django-blasphemy/README.md

   * Files are pulled successfully, by using `git lfs pull`.

 # Contribution
-Install pre-commit hooks by `pre-commit install`
+Install git hooks by `prek install`